Search for a place

 Blairlogie, a village in the Perthshire section of Logie parish, at the mouth of Glendevon and at the base of Dumyat (1375 feet), 3 miles ENE of Stirling.
 It is a pleasant little place, remarkably healthy; and, till eclipsed by Bridge of Allan, was long a favourite summer resort of invalids.
 It has a post office under Stirling and a U.P. church and manse.
 Blairlogie Castle, now a farmhouse, a little NW of the village, dates from the year 1513, was the seat of the Spittal family, and retains some vestiges of bygone splendour.
 Pop.
 (1881) 94.

-Blairlogie is now part of Stirling district.
-Click here for graphs and data of how Stirling has changed over two centuries.
-For statistics about Blairlogie itself, go to Units and Statistics.
+Blairlogie is now part of STIRLING Council.
+Click here for graphs and data of how STIRLING has changed over two centuries.
+For statistics about Blairlogie itself, go to Statistics.

 GB Historical GIS / University of Portsmouth, History of Blairlogie, in Stirling and Perthshire | Map and description, A Vision of Britain through Time.